Definition of Brand Positioning

 Next on the line is working on the messaging statements such as mission statement, vision statement, and the tagline or the brand slogan that is attached with the official logo of the brand.
 All the messaging statements should be clear, crisp, and unique in line with the attributes and inherent nature of the brand.

-Importance of Brand Positioning :
+Importance of Brand Positioning and strategy :

 1) Market differentiation